Meadow Making

 Given the large number of homes nearby, fire is no longer an option here for controlling the shrubs.
 To remove the 6’ tall nootka rose thicket, I hired our local arborist, Zack Blomberg of Flower Mountain Tree Services, to mow the rose bushes with a mulch mower.
 This reduced the shrub mass which was mulched and left to decompose.
 The shrubs sprouted the following spring, at which time I cut the stems at ground level and dabbed with glyphosate.

-(A remnant meadow where Oregon sunshine (Eriophyllum lanatum) is being overtaken by ripgut brome (bromus diandrus).
+(A remnant meadow area.
+Here, Oregon sunshine (Eriophyllum lanatum) is intermixed with ripgut brome (bromus diandrus).

 Planting